 What is the difference between the MEAP and the MME?

-- MEAP8 are assessed Mathematics, Reading and Writing.
-Students are assessed in Social Studies in Grades 6 and 9.
-Students are assessed in Science in Grades 5 and 8.
+- MEAP8 assesses mathematics, reading and writing.
+Students are assessed in social studies in Grades 6 and 9.
+Students are assessed in science in Grades 5 and 8.

 - MME is the Michigan Merit Examination.
-The MME is given to students in Grade 11 in March and based on the Michigan Merit Curriculum.
+The MME is given to students in Grade 11 in March and is based on the Michigan Merit Curriculum.
 The MME is a combination of the ACT, Michigan generated items and a portion of the Work Keys Assessment.
-Students are assessed on Mathematics, Reading, Writing, Social Studies and Science in the MME.
+Students are assessed in mathematics, reading, writing, social studies and science in the MME.

 - For additional information go to Michigan Department of Education at www.michigan.gov/mde

-What is NWEA and how does it relate to MAP?
+What is the NWEA and how does it relate to MAP?

 MAP is computer adaptive and changes for each student depending on their level of expertise.